mcabbott/TensorCast.jl/docs/src/index.md

 - To return an array without naming it, write an underscore `@cast _[i] := ...` rather than omitting it entirely.
 - It uses [LazyStack.jl](https://github.com/mcabbott/LazyStack.jl) to combine handles slices, simplifying earlier code.
 This is lazier by default, write `@cast A[i,k] := log(B[k][i]) lazy=false` (with a new keyword option) to glue into an `Array` before broadcasting.
 - It uses [TransmuteDims.jl](https://github.com/mcabbott/TransmuteDims.jl) to handle all permutations & many reshapes.
 This is lazier by default -- the earlier code sometimes copied to avoid reshaping a `PermutedDimsArray`.
 This isn't always faster, and can be disabled by `lazy=false`.
 - It inserts some dimension checks by default, previously the option `assert` did this.
-(Not yet merged.)

 ## Pages